FreakyPenguin/classroom-test-hwacce/subtask3/README.md

-# Subtask 3: Asynchronous Hardware-Software Interface
+# Sub-task 3: Asynchronous Hardware-Software Interface
 In this third subtask, we will further improve the performance of the hardware-software interface.
 The key idea is to submit a sequence of requests/commands to the hardware asynchronously, and on completion of the